sigma-s/100-Days-of-Code/log.md

 ### Day 25: Saturday February 25, 2017

 **Today's Progress**:
-- Finished adding temporary thumbails for each app/website on portfolio
+- Finished adding temporary thumbnails for each app/website on portfolio
 - Started working on a new website for practice

 **Thoughts:**